Emersonmiady/datacamp/README.md

 So, this repository contains some files from the learning platform.
 I've used these to improve my knowledge about Data Science. :)

 ## Carrer Tracks
-I really have loved the way that DataCamp teaches in __*Carrer Tracks*__, because it make an objective path to follow, with a lot of courses!
+I really have loved the way that DataCamp teaches in __*Carrer Tracks*__, because it makes an objective path to follow, with a lot of courses!

 ### Data Scientist with Python
 I've put all the slides of the courses here, including: